B3RG5TRON/B3RG5TRON/README.md

 **About me:**

-I started my long-awaited career transition to the technology field in 2023.
-Since this significant change, I have intensified my studies and gone through various stages and areas within the sector, which has provided me with continuous growth.
-Currently, I work in development, an area where I have acquired valuable knowledge and significantly expanded my skills as a full-stack developer.
+I began my long-awaited career transition to the technology field in 2023, intensifying my studies and exploring different segments of the industry.
+This journey has provided me with continuous growth and valuable learnings throughout the entire process.
+As a result, I have been able to significantly expand my skills and performance as a Full Stack Developer.

 - 💻 I'm full-stack developer since 2023
 - 📝 I'm majoring in Software Engineering